2025-26 Edition

 Characteristics and properties of continuous-time (analog) signals and systems.
 Analysis of linear time-invariant continuous-time systems using differential equation convolutional models.
 Analysis of these systems using Laplace transforms, Fourier series, and Fourier transforms.
 Examples from applications to telecommunications.

-Restriction: Computer Engineering Majors have first consideration for enrollment.
-Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Computer Engineering majors and Electrical Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 152A.
 Digital Signal Processing.
 3 Units.